briandoyle89/CSE442_MVP/README.md

 Search options

 Technical Description:-
 We’ll be building the project in python, and using Django framework to integrate the front-end & back-end.
 For front-end we’ll be using Bootstrap.
-We have yet to decide what we’ll be using for our database, although most probably it’s going to be in PostgreSQL.
+We have yet to decide what we’ll be using for our database, although most probably it’s going to be in SQLite.

 Currently Viewing Our Progress:-
 As we will be developing a webapp, the first stages involved creating placeholder html files that we will be working on and adding to before we can fully incorporate it.
 Therefor, to check our current progress, the html files must be opened in browser for viewing at this moment.

 Additional Features:-
-We might add these later on during the semester:- Instructors can upload quizzes in the form of a pdf, docx etc. And the student can complete & submit them online.
+We might add these later on during the semester:- Instructors can upload quizzes in the form of a pdf, docx etc.
 We’ll be making the user/student accounts anonymous so as to encourage more students to interact with each other.
 	Anonymous uploads
 Owners can view submission identities